 Having a construction injury lawyer work to recover future medical expenses may seem unnecessary.
 Some injured workers might think they can count on their employer’s workers’ compensation insurance or that their private health insurance will cover them in the days, weeks, and months after the case is settled.
 Furthermore, many with permanent injuries can apply for Social Security Disability, Medicare, or Medicaid benefits and believe this will suffice.
 However, one or a combination of all of these may be insufficient to provide the needed coverage for medical care and expenses.

 Contact a lawyer, if you or a loved one has been injured on the job.
 A lawyer can help if someone you love has been killed as the result of a construction site accident as well.
-Contact a construction accident lawyer today.
+Contact a workers’ compensation lawyer, from our friends at Law Offices of Franks, Koenig & Neuwelt , today.